 Women, especially mothers working from home, have faced discrimination due to the Covid-19 pandemic.
 This is due to their added role of looking after their children since schools closed and learning started being conducted remotely.

 Mothers take care of their children and continue working, where some of these jobs are full-time jobs.
 Some employers cannot, in any way, understand the family responsibilities undertaken by the mothers, and you will find them discriminating against mothers in more ways than one.
-For instance, failing to promote mothers and treating them differently compared to their male colleagues is a form of discrimination.

-To avoid these discriminations, employees and employers should take the following precautions:
+To avoid these discriminations, employees, and employers should take the following precautions:

-- Employees should openly address the issue during video conferences like the zoom meetings.
+- Employees should openly address the issue during video conferences like zoom meetings.
 By this, everyone will be aware of the discrimination, and the employers will be afraid of retaliation.
 Employees can also report any discrimination cases to law firms to help them take the right action.

 - Employers should not secretly send text messages or emails concerning work.
 The Human Resource Manager should be responsible for all communication in a company.

-- Employers should ensure that they don't discriminate against women due to their family responsibilities.Â
+- Employers should ensure they don't discriminate against women due to their family responsibilities.

 Not something I’m particularly worried about for my own sake, but excellent information!